 Alchemist – Adventurer – Legend

 His true identity was never established.
 His wealth source was never determined.
 His presumed death was never confirmed.
 Witnesses observed him well into the next century.
 How could this be?
-Who was the Count and What was his secret?
+WHO was the Count and What was his secret?

 Count Saint Germain historical novels by Paul Andrews: